WARRIOR Mnemonic: How SpongeBob’s Crew Stays in Charge When Current Events Get Loud

 It was a sunny afternoon downtown when I spotted SpongeBob SquarePants and his whole gang — Patrick, Squidward, Sandy and even Mr. Krabs — sitting on a bench looking unusually glum.

 SpongeBob’s normally beaming face was scrunched with worry.
-Patrick wasn’t his usual bubbly self.
-Even Squidward looked more annoyed than usual (if that’s even possible).
+Patrick was not his usual bubbly self.
+Even Squidward looked more annoyed than usual, if that is even possible.

 “Hey, gang!”
 I called out, trying to lift the mood.
 “What’s going on?
 You all look like the weight of Bikini Bottom is on your shoulders.”

-SpongeBob SquarePants sighed deeply.
+SpongeBob sighed deeply.
 “Oh, Bruce, everything feels so out of control!
-Jellyfish migration is weird this year, the Krusty Krab is slow, and don’t even get me started on the rising cost of coral.
-We don’t know what to do with all the chaos of current events and life’s challenges!”
+Jellyfish migration is weird this year, the Krusty Krab is slow, and do not even get me started on the rising cost of coral.

-Having known these guys for a while, I wasn’t surprised they sought me out.
-They’re committed to being Mental Health Warriors — and they know the value of having the right tools when life gets loud.
+Having known these guys for a while, I was not surprised they turned to me.
+They are Mental Health Warriors — and they know the value of having the right tools to stay in charge.

 The Warrior Solution